 Saint Valentine Illegally Married Couples

 So who was Saint Valentine exactly?
 All that we really know is that Saint Valentine was martyred and officially recognized as a saint.
 It is widely known that he was a Roman Christian priest during the days of Emperor Claudius, who persecuted Christians.
 Claudius forbade priests from marrying couples in the church, and tried to encourage polygamy.
 Valentine believed that these couples had a Christian right to spend their lives together, so he married them anyway – without the Emperor’s approval.
 On February 14th, around the year 270 A.D., he was beheaded.

 Valentine’s Day as a Symbol of Love

-Although Saint Valentine was honored as early as the 5th century, it did take some time for this day to become synonymous with love.
+Although Saint Valentine was honored as early as the 5th century, it did take time for this day to become synonymous with love.
 Eventually, Valentine’s actions of marrying couples behind the Emperor’s back became legendary, and people began to associate his special day as one that came to represent love itself.
 The idea of two people getting married on the sly, thanks to Saint Valentine’s actions, is something that strikes a chord with people.
 Over time, the holiday became a day for people to express their love to one another.
 However, it has been all too easy to celebrate Valentine’s Day without acknowledging who Saint Valentine was.
 He lost his life not only because of his Christian beliefs, but also because he believed in love enough to defy an emperor.

 As we celebrate Valentine’s Day, it’s important to remember where the celebration actually came from.
 As we shower our loved ones with affection and Valentine’s Day gifts this year, remembering the sacrifices of Saint Valentine can help bring new meaning to the day.

 © Photo by Melpomenem, Getty Images